PlanckX/PlanckXSDK-Android/README.md

 ### Usage

 ````
-   Call the initialization method first and then the others.
+   Call the init method first and then the others.
 ````
 ### Interface
 -  Init